Posted July 18th, 2019 by Southwestern College & filed under Top News, SWC Blog.

-Posted January 15th, 2017 by & filed under Student & Alumni Stories.
+Posted January 15th, 2017 by Beth Lykins & filed under Student & Alumni Stories.

 White privilege is entrenched in our society, and not where it might be expected.
 Many people who consider themselves "not racist" act in ways that are still oppressive.
 Racism and oppression are as much "ways of being" as "words" that are said.
 I was surprised that I have a history of being an…

-Posted July 16th, 2016 by & filed under People of SWC, Consciousness & Mindfulness, Reflections from the President.
+Posted July 16th, 2016 by Ann Filemyr & filed under Reflections from the President, People of SWC, Consciousness & Mindfulness.

 Bringing the Divine Feminine to Campus by Ann Filemyr, Ph.D.